CodingKoopa/yamdi/Readme.md

   yamdi:
     image: registry.gitlab.com/codingkoopa/yamdi/amd64:stable-hotspot
 ```
 You may also build YAMDI yourself.
-As the `Dockerfiles` is placed in the root of this repository, this repository could be added as a submodule for, say, a server dotfile repo.
+As the `Dockerfile`s are placed in the root of this repository, this repository could be added as a submodule for, say, a server dotfile repo.
 ```sh
 docker build -t yamdi -f yamdi/Dockerfile.openjdk.hotspot ./yamdi
 ```